If you are a local student you may be eligible.

 Drug and alcohol workers provide support to those struggling with substance abuse.
 130,000 people received treatment for alcohol and other drug abuse in 2017-18, and there is a demand for compassionate people with the skills required to provide quality care and support.
-If you would like to work in a withdrawal service, residential rehabilitation or an outreach service, Melbourne Polytechnic’s Certificate IV in Alcohol and Other Drugs CHC43215 is the course for you.
+If you would like to work in a withdrawal service, residential rehabilitation, or an outreach service; drugs and alcohol courses such as Melbourne Polytechnic’s Certificate IV in Alcohol and Other Drugs CHC43215 is the course for you.

-This qualification provides the knowledge and skill sets for support and care workers related to alcohol and other drugs, supporting workers within broader residential and community based settings.
+This alcohol and drugs course provides the knowledge and skill sets for support and care workers related to alcohol and other drugs, supporting workers within broader residential and community based settings.
 Once you’ve graduated, you might find work as a caseworker, community support worker, family support worker or drug and alcohol worker.
-Successful completion will see you graduate with a qualification widely recognised in the field, paving the way for further studies in community services and health and education, with a pathway to a wide variety of rewarding career options where you can make a difference in people’s lives.
+Successful completion of our AOD course will see you graduate with a qualification widely recognised in the field, paving the way for further studies in community services and health and education, with a pathway to a wide variety of rewarding career options where you can make a difference in people’s lives.

 Due to COVID-19 delivery will be blended (consisting of virtual classrooms via Zoom, online and some practical classes on campus).